DigitalFabricationStudio/Project_0.2/valtteri.wikstrom/Project/README.md

 The design for the camera frame was dictated by the desire to imitate a regular photo frame.
 The classic *kymppikuva* photo-size (10x15cm) was a natural decision for the size of the viewfinder.
 Rounded edges were chosen because they seemed most user-friendly.
 The first acrylic prototype looked like this:
 ![Prototype frame](https://raw.github.com/DigitalFabricationStudio/Project_0.2/master/valtteri.wikstrom/Project/frame-proto.jpg)

-This initial model was used for testing the software running on the raspberry pi, and calibrating the cropping (which is still not perfect in the version provided in /frame-source).
+This initial model was used for testing the software running on the raspberry pi, and for calibrating the cropping.

 I wanted to save as much acrylic as possible, so to make the holes and grooves right, I laser cut a lot of test pieces.
 ![Testing holes](https://raw.github.com/DigitalFabricationStudio/Project_0.2/master/valtteri.wikstrom/Project/prototyping.jpg)